Matrix Power Calculator

 Say that you were sent to the supermarket to do some grocery shopping.
 Apparently, the fridge is half empty, and you have a BBQ party planned for tomorrow.
 Still, you don't want to be a hoarder and buy too much, so you decide to make a shopping list.
-You need a dozen eggs, four pounds of potatoes, a couple of large water bottles, a bar of chocolate...
+You need a dozen eggs, four pounds of potatoes, a couple of large water bottles, a bar of chocolate)…

 When you write the items you need one after the other, together with how much you should buy, what you end up with is a table.
 If you want to keep your hand on your home budget, you might even want to add one more column with the prices.
-Or yet another one with the tax on the products.
-In the end, you get an table that is very concise but carries a lot of information.
+Or yet another one with a tax on the products.
+In the end, you get a table that is very concise but carries a lot of information.
 The idea behind a matrix is very similar.